-MS SQL server settings
+Microsoft SQL server settings

-Steps to configure 'MS SQL server' settings
+Steps to configure Microsoft SQL server

 1. Click the Automation tab.

-2. In the left pane, under Configuration select Application Integrations.
+2. In the left pane, under Configuration, select Application Integrations.

 3. Under Database, click Microsoft SQL Server and select Click to Configure.